Saegrov/angular2-seed/README.md

 This branch uses [Webpack](https://webpack.github.io/) for Development.
 There is also a SystemJS branch available.

+### My own changes from the angular teams seed
+- Changed the css to use a scss loader

 ### Usage
 - Clone or fork this repository
 - Make sure you have [node.js](https://nodejs.org/) installed